-The term “November Pogroms” refers to the violent actions against Jews that were committed primarily in the night of 9–10 November 1938 throughout the German Reich.
-Though the pogroms were organized nationally and initiated by the Nazi leadership, regional and local members of the SA and SS were afforded a high level of autonomy to carry them out.
+The terms Kristallnacht and “November Pogroms” are both designations for the violent acts against Jews that were committed primarily in the night of 9–10 November 1938 throughout the German Reich.
+Organized and initiated centrally by the Nazi leadership, the violence was carried out at local and regional levels by members of the SA and SS with a high level of autonomy.

 State-Organized “Spontaneous” Actions of “National Rage”

-Indeed, in some regions, there were early, violent anti-Jewish riots in the late afternoon of 7 November, as well as attacks on synagogues, homes, and businesses.
-On the night of 9–10 November, the regional pogroms became a nationwide wildfire, a shift that underscores the organized nature of this state-sponsored pogrom.
-On 9 November 1938, the Nazi Party leadership had gathered in Munich, as they did every year, to commemorate the failed putsch of 1923.
+Indeed, in some regions, there were some early violent anti-Jewish riots in the late afternoon of 7 November and attacks on synagogues, homes, and businesses.
+On the night of 9–10 November, the regional acts of terror became a nationwide wildfire, a shift that underscores the organized nature of this state-sponsored pogrom.
+On 9 November 1938, the Nazi Party leadership had gathered in Munich, like every year, to commemorate the failed putsch of 1923.
 During the gathering, news broke of the embassy secretary’s death.
-Adolf Hitler spoke with Joseph Goebbels, the Minister of Propaganda, who announced the news to all the party leaders present, as well as the Gauleiters and SA leaders.
-He then authorized them to organize “spontaneous” campaigns of “national rage” against the Jewish population – although the Party’s role as the organizer would not be publicized.
+Hitler spoke with Goebbels, the Minister of Propaganda, who announced the news to all the present party leaders, Gauleiters, and SA leaders and authorized them to organize “spontaneous” campaigns of “national rage” against the Jewish population – although the Party’s role as the organizer would not be publicized.
 Next, telegrams were sent to branch offices, agencies, and local Nazi groups throughout the country.
-The pogroms began before midnight.
+The riots began before midnight.

 A mob of SA and SS members destroyed almost all synagogues and Jewish houses of worship in the Reich, mostly by arson.
 The fire departments and police simply looked on, and only intervened if a fire was in danger of spreading to neighboring buildings.
-The manner in which the non-Jewish majority responded to the public terror remain disputed.
-There was definitely a contingent of gawkers and bystanders, but others played an active role.
-During the pogroms, businesses designated as Jewish were also destroyed and often looted.
+The ways in which the non-Jewish majority responded to the public terror remain disputed.
+There were some gawkers and bystanders, but others played an active role.
+During the violence, businesses designated as Jewish were also destroyed and often looted.
 The SA and SS broke into private homes and demolished them.
 Jews were publicly humiliated, abused, and terrorized.
 The violence did not abate until the afternoon of 10 November.
 In some places, there were recurring riots over the next several days.
-Annexed Austria was an exception; there, the pogroms did not begin until 10 November.
+Annexed Austria was an exception; there, the riots did not begin until 10 November.

-During the programs, the entire Reich saw an unprecedented wave of arrests.
+During the campaign of violence, the entire German Reich saw an unprecedented wave of arrests.
 The SS and the Gestapo arrested 30,000 Jewish men.
 They were herded through the streets and eventually transported to the three concentration camps that existed at the time: Buchenwald, near Weimar; Dachau, near Munich; and Sachsenhausen, close to the German capital.

 The SS at the camps vented their anger at the new detainees with particular cruelty.
 Hundreds of these Jews were murdered or died from the belated consequences of their detainment.
 Most of the surviving detainees were gradually released from December 1938 onwards provided that they made a commitment in writing to emigrate from Germany as quickly as possible and leave their assets to the state.